 The Convention introduces strict liability for the shipowner and a system of compulsory insurance and insurance certificates.

-The 2010 Protocol to the International Convention on Liability and Compensation for Damage in Connection with the Carriage of Hazardous and Noxious Substances by Sea, 1996 (HNS Convention), was adopted by consensus by a Diplomatic Conference convened by IMO in April 2010.
+Once the 2010 HNS Protocol enters into force, the 1996 Convention, as amended by the 2010 Protocol, will be called “the International Convention on Liability and Compensation for Damage in Connection with the Carriage of Hazardous and Noxious Substances by Sea, 2010.

 Limits of liability under the 2010 Protocol